Creative experiences · the flashbulb test

 Turn the webinar into a game show, the booth into a challenge, the demo into a tournament.
 Participation beats attention.

 Skeptical this matters?
 Run the Memory Experiment on yourself.
 Ready to build?
 The Campaign Builder.
-And the everyday surface: the Thousand Gestures Audit.Talk to James →
+And the everyday surface: the Thousand Gestures Audit.Talk to the Operator →